ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 Setting up a Today extension in your iOS app is fairly straight forward.
 In your Xcode project click File->New->Target and select today extension.

 Make sure your widget's bundle id is not the same as your apps bundle id.
-So if your apps bundle is “com.yourcompany.yourappname” the widgets bundle id could/should look like this “com.yourcompany.yourappname.widget”
+So if your apps bundle is “com.yourcompany.yourappname” the widgets bundle id should look like this “com.yourcompany.yourappname.widget”.

 This will create a new target in your app and a new folder.
 The content of this folder should be familiar with any iOS developer.
 It contains